Brynmawr Experiment: International volunteers

 The Brynmawr experiment came to the attention of Pierre Cérésole, founder of Service Civil International.
-Pierre had been made aware of the project by fellow Swiss Quaker, Jean Inebnit, a lecturer at the University of Leeds.
-Pierre and Jean successfully proposed to Peter Scott that the Brynmawr experiment be opened up to volunteers from mainland Europe and an International Work Camp was organised in 1931.
-116 volunteers from British universities and from continental Europe worked together for three months in Brynmawr.

-The inclusion of international volunteers at Brynmawr is recognised by the International Voluntary Service as the organisations founding moment.
+Cérésole had been made aware of the project by fellow Swiss Quaker, Jean Inebnit, a lecturer at the University of Leeds.
+Cérésole and Inebnit successfully proposed to Peter Scott that the Brynmawr experiment be opened up to volunteers from mainland Europe and an International Work Camp was organised in 1931: 116 volunteers from British universities and from continental Europe worked together for three months in Brynmawr.
+The inclusion of international volunteers at Brynmawr is recognised by the International Voluntary Service as the organisation's founding moment.

 By the end of 1931, volunteers had built a swimming pool, a children's paddling pool and a park in land donated by the Duke of Beaufort and contributed a total of 47,000 man-days of labour.

-The international camp also led to a lot of publicity about the work in Brynmawr in local, national and international media.
+The international camp also led to publicity about the work in Brynmawr in local, national and international media.
 One of those who came to Brynmawr with the work camp was Jim Forrester, the son of the Earl of Verulam, who was later to be involved in the Brynmawr Experiment.